grafana/grafana/docs/sources/fundamentals/intro-to-prometheus/index.md

 To get these metrics into Grafana, you can use either the Prometheus software or [Grafana Agent](/docs/agent/latest/) to scrape metrics.
 Grafana Agent collects and forwards telemetry data to open-source deployments of the Grafana Stack, Grafana Cloud, or Grafana Enterprise, where your data can be analyzed.

 Telemetry refers to the process of recording and transmitting the readings of an application or piece of infrastructure.
 Telemetry is critical to observability because it helps you understand exactly what's going on in your infrastructure.
 Telemetry data is a source of truth.
+The metrics data that Prometheus helps us with is only one type of telemetry; the other two kinds of telemetry are logs and traces.

 The metrics introduced previously, for example, `MyAppnodejs_active_requests_total`, are telemetry data.
 MyApp only makes it available for pull by means of an HTTP request.
 You can configure Grafana Agent to pull that data from MyApp every five seconds and send the results to Grafana Cloud.